awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

      If you are using SQL format, you can get the master log file name and position in step 4 of the procedure at [Replicate Between Your External Database and New Amazon RDS DB Instance](#MySQL.Procedural.Importing.Start.Repl)\.
 If the external instance is MariaDB version 10\.0\.2 or greater, you can get the GTID in the next step\.

 1. If the external instance you are using is MariaDB version 10\.0\.2 or greater, you use GTID\-based replication\.
-Run `SHOW MASTER STATUS` on the external MariaDB instance to get the binary log file name and position, then convert them to a GTID by running `BINLOG_GTID_POS` on the external MariaDB instance:
+Run `SHOW MASTER STATUS` on the external MariaDB instance to get the binary log file name and position, then convert them to a GTID by running `BINLOG_GTID_POS` on the external MariaDB instance\.

    ```
    SELECT BINLOG_GTID_POS('<binary log file name>', <binary log file position>);